14 years of SQL injection history and still the most dangerous vulnerability

 Immediately, one thinks, Why would anyone allow unsanitized data to enter a database query?
 Indeed, if we had an answer for this question we would probably be receiving billion-dollar U.S. Department of Defense contracts right now.

 Interlude: What Is an SQL Injection?

 We want to pause before we continue further and ensure that you, our treasured readers, understand what an SQL injection is and the technical aspect behind it.
 For purposes of brevity and focus, we will assume from here on that you understand the concept of an SQL injection (SQLi), how it works, and basic ways to prevent it.

-If not, first read our article What you need to know about SQL Injection and keep an eye out for our future publications, as we continue to look into this constant security problem.
+If not, first read the SQL injection section in Invicti Learn, the article What is SQL injection?, and the SQL injection cheat sheet, and keep an eye out for our future publications, as we continue to look into this constant security problem.
 It is important that you understand the technical side behind an SQL injection, as it helps to highlight the simplicity and, indeed, the absurdity of the repetition of this security vulnerability.

 Resume Play: A History Lesson about SQL Injection

 For nearly as long as relational databases have existed, so too have SQLi attack vectors.
 Or to be precise, since December 25, 1998, when Jeff Forristal, a security researcher also known as Rain Forrest Puppy, discovered it and wrote about it in Phrack 54.
 Since 1999, the Common Vulnerabilities and Exposures dictionary has existed to keep track of and alert consumers and developers alike of known software vulnerabilities.
 Since 2003, SQL injections have remained in the top 10 list of CVE vulnerabilities; 3,260 vulnerabilities between 2003 and 2011.